Fragile X Syndrome (Amniotic Fluid)

 A positive result means that changes to the gene were found and that it's likely your

 unborn baby has the syndrome.

 This test is done with a sample of amniotic fluid.
 The sample is collected through

 a procedure called amniocentesis.
 The healthcare provider will insert a thin needle

-through your belly and uterus and into the fluid-filled sac that surrounds the fetus.
+through your belly and uterus and into the fluid-filled sac that surrounds the baby.

 A small sample of amniotic fluid will be removed from the sac.

 Amniocentesis carries a slight risk for miscarriage.
 It also poses a slight possibility